-ResLife was able to secure a non-UMW contractor to place loft and bunk bed parts into student rooms before Move-In occurs.
+ResLife will be supplying loft kits again this Spring semester.
+Loft and bunk bed parts will be placed into student rooms before Move-In occurs.
 Students can sign up for a loft or bunk bed through the form found below.
 The deadline for loft and bunk bed requests is 11:59pm on January 10th.
-Unfortunately, requests received after August 3 will not be able to be processed.
+Unfortunately, requests received after January 10th will not be able to be processed.

 All residents have the ability to choose the bed configuration they want.
 All beds are set to the standard “tall” configuration which consists of one headboard, one footboard, and the bed springs set at the highest setting (about 31″ inches), with the mattress on top.
 Residents may lower the bed springs, bunk the beds, or loft the beds.
 It is entirely up to the resident to determine what bed configuration suits them best.

 All beds must be returned back to their original “tall” state prior to moving out (either at end of year or when moving out due to room change).
 Failure to do so will result in a charge of $125 billed to the student.

 If a resident wishes to change their bed configuration, they must contact their RA or Area Coordinator.
 A work order is not necessary and will be rejected by Facilities Services.
 Once the staff member is contacted, they will give the resident the parts they need to change the bed to the desired state.
 It is the resident’s responsibility to make the changes.
 It is recommended that two or more people make the configuration changes together.

 - Beds in the following buildings cannot be Bunked: Jefferson and UMW Apartments

 - Beds in the following buildings cannot be Lofted: UMW Apartments

 Definition of Terms

 When both beds are placed parallel to each other – one on the bottom and the other above it.
 Bed pins secure the bed boards to each other.
 Both roommates would have to communicate with each other to determine if this is the best sleeping situation, who would sleep in either bed, etc.